phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ```sql
 SELECT max("dbo"."col1") FROM "dbo"."tbl" LIMIT 10
 ```
 As an additional benefit of this exercise, I wanted to learn about a modern parsing system.
 After learning about lex/yacc at college many years ago, I only had some experience with the Gold parser back in the beginning of the 2000s.
-I also knew that using LR(k) parsers, such as Antlr4, was out of the question for a simple reason - it has unpredictable parsing time and numerous other problems, including "reduce-reduce" conflicts that are very hard to resolve.
-I used the powerful LMGTFY to find a modern parsing tool called PEG, along with its C++ variant, cpp-peglib, on GitHub.
+And I also knew from my previous attempt to learn Antlr4 - it has unpredictable parsing time and numerous other problems, including "reduce-reduce" conflicts that are very hard to resolve.
+I googled around and found a modern parsing tool called PEG, along with its C++ variant, cpp-peglib, on GitHub.

+Source code for this project is available [here](https://github.com/phoenicyan/sql_transpiler/).

 [^1]: Definition: "Vibe coding" is a term for a style of software development that heavily relies on artificial intelligence (AI) to generate code.
 Instead of writing code line-by-line, the developer describes their goal in natural language, and an AI assistant produces the code.

+[^2]: Definition: A transpiler is a type of program, also known as a source-to-source compiler or transcompiler, that takes the source code of a program in one programming language and converts it into equivalent source code in a different, but generally similar, programming language.
+This process allows developers to use modern or specialized language features and have their code run in environments that don't support them, or to migrate legacy code to newer platforms.

-## Part 1.
+## Act 1.
 Implementing parser and visitor
 After watching a couple of free online courses about the absolute best practices for "vibe coding", I decided to split requests to AI to make tiny steps such as
 1. Write PEG grammar to parse arbitrary text consisting of identifiers, literals, numbers separated by punctuation symbols that I found on the keyboard (``~!@#$%^&*=+;:<>\\/,.?|-``), grouped by parenthesis and with optional single line comments (starting with ``--``) and multiple lines comments (contained in ``/*  */``).
 1. Modify the PEG grammar to logically group the identifiers, literals, and numbers into statements where a statement starts with a keyword (``ALTER, CREATE, DELETE, DROP, INSERT, SELECT, SET, SHOW, TRUNCATE, UPDATE, START, COMMIT, ROLLBACK``) and ends with a semicolon.
 If a statement does not start with a keyword, then it should be recognized as an unknown statement.